 Other stops for Coppage include Western Illinois (assistant coach/recruiting coordinator, 2011-13), Wichita State (graduate assistant, 2010-11) and the Missouri Valley Blazers AAU program (assistant coach, 2010).

 In her first season in Tuscaloosa, the Tide had several notables including the most Southeastern Conference wins since the 2001-02 season with seven, as well as its highest seed in the conference tournament since 1999.
 Alabama collected its first win in Lexington against Kentucky since 2002, its first against Georgia since 2004, snapping a 23-game losing streak to the Lady Bulldogs, and the first in program history at Vanderbilt's Memorial Gym.

-Johnson came to Tuscaloosa after having spent four years as a manager for the Tennessee Lady Volunteers women's basketball team.
-While in Knoxville, Johnson assisted in several areas of the program throughout his time in Knoxville including operations, video and graphics.
+JJohnson came to Tuscaloosa after having spent four years as a manager for the Tennessee Lady Volunteers women’s basketball team.
+While in Knoxville, Johnson assisted in several areas of the program including operations, video and graphics.
 From the operations side, he helped coordinate team travel, practices, summer camps and male practice players.
 Johnson also spent time with the video coordinator filming practice, making highlight videos, preparing scouting reports and uploading game footage for film exchange.
-In addition, he has experience with creating graphics for social media and recruiting.
+In addition, he gained experience with creating graphics for social media and recruiting.

-Johnson completed his Bachelor of Science in education with a concentration in recreation & sport management and a minor in business administration from the University of Tennessee in 2016.
+Johnson completed his Bachelor of Science in education with a concentration in recreation and sport management and a minor in business administration from the University of Tennessee in 2016.
 He recently finished his Master of Science in human environmental sciences with an emphasis in sports business management in August 2018 from The University of Alabama.